 The Marine Mammal Health and Stranding Response Program (MMHSP) was established in 1992 as an amendment to the Marine Mammal Protection Act (MMPA).
 Volunteer stranding networks, authorized and overseen by NOAA’s NMFS (National Marine Fisheries Service), were formed in all coastal states to respond to strandings.
-For information on the NW Stranding Network, click here.
+For information on NOAA'S West Coast Stranding Network, click here.

 Never touch or handle a live or dead marine mammal.
 Even a small seal pup can cause a severe bite - and both live and dead animals can transmit diseases to human and dogs.

 Not all animals on shore are stranded.
 All year long, adult seals, sea lions and seal pups rest and warm up on shore.
 It is normal for a seal pup to be seen alone on the beach.
 Never pick up and move a pup.
 If the pup is not weaned and is separated from its mother, it will die.
 Weaned pups need to conserve their energy in order to survive.
 Keep people and pets a safe distance away (100 yards if possible) and call the proper authorities.
 Remember all marine mammals are protected by Federal law.